OXYGEN (2025)

-Anat, a schoolteacher whose private world is shaped by language and imagination, is counting down to her son Ido’s army discharge.
-On the day he is due home, a soldier is abducted on the Lebanese border and a new war erupts.
-When Anat discovers that Ido has volunteered to fight, their bond begins to fracture.
-Trapped between a father destroyed by war and a son rushing toward it, she makes a radical maternal choice that challenges not only her family, but the logic of war itself — just before Ido crosses into Lebanon.
+Anat, a schoolteacher shaped by language and imagination, awaits her son Ido’s army discharge.
+When a new war erupts and she learns he has volunteered to fight, their bond fractures.
+Caught between a father destroyed by war and a son rushing toward it, Anat makes a radical maternal choice just before Ido crosses into Lebanon.

-Best Israeli Feature, Jerusalem Film Festival (2025) — Haggiag Award
+Jerusalem Film Festival — Best Israeli Feature, Haggiag Award

 Tallinn Black Nights Film Festival (PÖFF) — Official Selection